Hand Off Operator Decisions in 8 Weeks and Never Rehire: Delegation Protocol for $90K–$130K Operators

 Hours freed: 18 weekly (936 annually)

-That’s the decision tax.
-Founders make every operational call personally when they could transfer 80% to a mini-CEO and free 15-20 hours weekly for strategic work.
+That’s the decision tax founders pay when they keep making every operational call themselves instead of transferring 80% of those decisions to a mini-CEO and freeing 15–20 hours each week for strategic work.

-Chris’s pattern repeats at every stage past $100K.
-Founders become the decision bottleneck.
-Team waits for approval on routine operations.
-Growth stalls because the founder has no time for strategy.
+Chris’s pattern repeats at every stage past $100K as founders become the decision bottleneck, teams wait for approval on routine operations, and growth stalls because the founder has no time left for strategy.

-At $100K-$125K: Team grows to 5-7 people.
-The founder still makes 100% of decisions out of habit.
-Decision load goes from 15 weekly to 40 weekly.
-The founder works 50+ hours just deciding.
+At $100K–$125K: the team grows to 5–7 people but the founder keeps making 100% of decisions out of habit, pushing the weekly decision load from 15 to 40 and creating 50+ hour weeks spent mostly deciding.

-At $125K-$150K: Decision requests hit 60+ weekly.
-The founder drowns.
-Team gets frustrated (”Why do I need approval to order $75 in software?”).
-Growth stalls because the founder has zero strategic capacity.
+At $125K–$150K: decision requests climb past 60 each week, the founder drowns, the team gets frustrated (“Why do I need approval to order $75 in software?”), and growth stalls because the founder has no strategic capacity left.

-At $150K+: Without a mini-CEO, the business plateaus.
-The founder can’t scale decision-making.
-The team can’t move fast.
-Opportunities get missed because the founder is too buried in operations to notice them.
+At $150K+: without a mini-CEO in place, the business plateaus because the founder can’t scale decision-making, the team can’t move fast, and opportunities are missed while the founder stays buried in operations.

 The pattern: founder control becomes founder bottleneck.
 The business outgrows single‑person decision‑making, but the founder hasn’t built a leadership layer to distribute authority.

-The transition protocol fixes this.
-It defines the mini-CEO role precisely, hires for decision-making ability, and transfers authority systematically over 8 weeks while protecting quality.
+The fix: The transition protocol defines the mini-CEO role precisely, hires for decision-making ability, and transfers authority systematically over 8 weeks while protecting quality.

 This protocol hires your first mini-CEO and transfers 80% of operational decisions in 8 weeks.